bbeeken/AIPoweredHelpDesk/README.md

 ### Frontend

 The user interface has moved to a React application in the `frontend` directory.
-Run `npm install` and `npm run build` in that folder to produce a `dist` directory which the Express server will serve automatically.
+Before starting the server, run `npm install && npm run build` in that folder to produce the `dist` directory.
+A blank page or MIME type errors in the browser usually mean the `frontend/dist` directory is missing or the server could not find it.
 During development you can run `npm run dev` for hot reloading.
 The dashboard includes ticket tables, real-time updates via Server-Sent Events and a new analytics page rendered with Chart.js.